isaacchaf/Massive-Data-M/Data Intensive App.md

 ### 6. Why CSV is a vague format?
 CSV does not have any schema, so it is up to the application to define the meaning of each row and column.
 If an application change adds a new row or column, you have to handle that change manually

+## Chapter 5:
+### Replication

+### 1. What is the advantage of synchronous replication?

+The advantage of synchronous replication is that the follower is guaranteed to have an up-to-date copy of the data that is consistent with the leader.
+If the leader suddenly fails, we can be sure that the data is still available on the follower.

+### 2. How to choose a new leader from the rest of the replicas, when the original leader fails?
+This could be done through an election process (where the leader is chosen by a majority of the remaining replicas), or a new leader could be appointed by a previously elected controller node.
+The best candidate for leadership is usually the replica with the most up-to-date data changes from the old leader (to minimize any data loss).

+### 3. What is the problem with circular and star topologies?
+if just one node fails, it can interrupt the flow of replication messages between other nodes, causing them to be unable to communicate until the node is fixed.
+The topology could be reconfigured to work around the failed node, but in most deployments such reconfiguration would have to be done manually.

+### 4. What is a single-leader replication?
+Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+Reads can be performed on any replica, but reads from followers might be stale.

+### 5. What is a problem with asynchronous replication?
+Although asynchronous replication can be fast when the system is running smoothly, it’s important to figure out what happens when replication lag increases, and servers fail.
+If a leader fails and you promote an asynchronously updated follower to be the new leader, recently committed data may be lost.

+### 6. How to detect that a leader has failed?
+There is no foolproof way of detecting what has gone wrong, so most systems simply use a timeout: nodes frequently bounce messages back and forth between each other, and if a node doesn’t respond for some period of time—say, 30 seconds—it is assumed to be dead.